Alfred Mynn: Legacy

 Proudly, sadly will we name him – to forget him were a sin.

 Lightly lie the turf upon thee, kind and manly Alfred Mynn!

-Mynn is commemorated in Bearsted Kent, where the house in which he lived, Mount Pleasant, can be found.
+Mynn is commemorated in Bearsted, Kent, where the house in which he lived, Mount Pleasant, can still be found.
 The village sign is a depiction of him, and the local pub, The Lion of Kent, is named after him.

 He appears in the historical novel Flashman's Lady.
 The main character, the fictional Harry Flashman, plays cricket with Mynn several times.